List of NFL rivalries: Miami Dolphins vs. New England Patriots

-The Dolphins lead 60–55 as of the end of the 2022 season, but the Patriots lead the playoff series 2–1.
+The Dolphins lead 64–56 as of the 2025 season, but the Patriots lead the playoff series 2–1.
 The rivalry briefly heated up in 2005, when Patriots head coach Bill Belichick's former Browns assistant Nick Saban was hired as Dolphins head coach and when he nearly signed quarterback Drew Brees with the Dolphins, as well as in 2008 when the teams were battling for the top spot in the AFC East.
-These Dolphins won the division, making 2008 the only in a 16-year stretch in which New England did not win the AFC East.
+These Dolphins won the division, making 2008 the only in 16 years in which New England did not win the AFC East.
 Both teams are also the only teams in the post-merger era to post undefeated regular season records, with the Dolphins doing so in 1972 and the Patriots in 2007, but only the Dolphins were able to win the Super Bowl.
 Recently, the Patriots have had the upper hand, posting a 26–13 record in the Tom Brady era.

-Miami Dolphins vs. New York Jets

-The Dolphins and Jets have often competed for divisional supremacy, and have played a number of classic games.
-This includes the game, known in NFL Lore as the Monday Night Miracle where the Jets erased a 30–7 lead after three quarters and won the game in overtime; as well as the famous Dan Marino fake spike game.
-The Dolphins lead the series at 58–56–1 as of the end of the 2022 season, while the Dolphins have won the only playoff meeting, the 1982 AFC Championship Game.

-New England Patriots vs. New York Jets
+New York Jets vs. New England Patriots

-Games between the New England Patriots and New York Jets have often played out the fierce Yankees–Red Sox rivalry in Major League Baseball, as New York City and Boston are approximately 3½ hours apart by car.
+Games between the New York Jets and New England Patriots have often played out the fierce Yankees–Red Sox rivalry in Major League Baseball, as New York City and Boston are approximately 3½ hours apart by car.
 More recently, the Jets have tried to overcome the Patriots’ domination in the division and the conference, facing them in the playoffs twice in a five-season span.
 The Patriots defeated the Jets 37–16 in the 2006 playoffs, while the Jets won 28–21 in the 2010 playoffs.
-The series is in New England's favor, 72–54–1 as of the end of the 2022 season, including a playoff record of 2–1 against the Jets.
+The series is in New England's favor, 76–56–1 as of the 2025 season, which included a 15-game win streak.
+The Patriots have a playoff record of 2–1 against the Jets.
+Perhaps the most famous (or infamous) moment to come from this rivalry was in their game on November 22, 2012, when Jets quarterback Mark Sanchez ran into the rear end of offensive guard Brandon Moore and fumbled the ball, allowing New England to recover for a touchdown.
+Both the moment and the game as a whole have become known as the Butt Fumble, and it is frequently listed as one of the single most humiliating moments in the history of both the Jets as an organization and the entirety of professional gridiron football.

 AFC North

-Baltimore Ravens vs. Cincinnati Bengals

-The Bengals–Ravens rivalry in the AFC north began when the Ravens relocated to Baltimore.
-Since then, the rivalry heated up when longtime Ravens defensive coordinator Marvin Lewis was hired as the head coach of the Bengals.
-The Ravens lead the all-time series 28–27 as of the end of the 2022 season.
-The Bengals won the only playoff meeting in the 2022 AFC Wild Card round.